A model-free approach for solving choice-based competitive facility location problems using simulation and submodularity: Acknowledgments

 \section{Acknowledgments}

 This research was supported by FRQNT and IVADO through scholarships to the first author.
-We wish to thank Tien Mai and Andrea Lodi for making available the source code of the MOA algorithm as well as their benchmark instances.
+The second author was partially supported by the Canada Research Chair program [950-232244].
+We wish to thank Tien Mai and Andrea Lodi for sharing the code of the MOA and GGX algorithms as well as their benchmark instances.
+We are grateful for the two excellent reviewer reports that helped us greatly improve the quality of the manuscript and the positioning of our work.